-Starting a new job is exciting — and a little overwhelming.
-Whether you’re switching industries or stepping up in your career, your first few weeks are crucial.
-How you perform early on can set the tone for long-term career growth and success.
+Starting a new job is exciting — and naturally a little overwhelming.
+Whether you’re moving into a new industry, taking on a bigger role, or joining a different team, your first few weeks are critical.
+Set Yourself Up for Success from Day One.
+This period is your chance to learn the culture, understand expectations, and demonstrate your value.
+How you approach these early days can shape your reputation, build trust with colleagues, and set the stage for long-term career growth and success.

 1. Learn the Company Culture